scaleoutsystems/fedn/docs/studio.rst

 Studio
 ===============

 FEDn Studio is a web-based tool for managing and monitoring federated learning experiments.
 It provides a user-friendly interface for monitoring the progress of training and visualizing the results.
+The FEDn Studio is available as a SaaS at `studio.scaleoutsystems.com <https://studio.scaleoutsystems.com>`_ .
+It is free for development, testing and research (one project per user, backend compute resources sized for dev/test).

+Scaleout can also support users to scale up experiments and demonstrators on Studio, by granting custom resource quotas.
+Additonally, charts are available for self-managed deployment on-premise or in your cloud VPC (all major cloud providers).
+Contact the Scaleout team for more information.

 Getting started
 ---------------